top of page

 Once he wrote a pretty Poem

-PBS: You met - yourself - along the road - arghhhhh!!! - (runs out of the house, followed by an apologising MS)
+PBS: You met - your doppelganger - along the road - arghhhhh!!! (runs out of the house, followed by an apologising MS)

-Moretto leaps, growls and tears at curtain - out jumps Samuel Rogers -Bard, Beau, Banker and venomous gossip
+Moretto leaps, growls, and tears at the curtain - out jumps Samuel Rogers -Bard, Beau, Banker, and venomous gossip

-SR(squealing): Have that hound put down - if you will my Lord! (hides behind sopha)
+SR(squealing): Have that hound taken out and shot - if you will, my Lord! (leaps behind sopha)

-LH: Is that Rogers?
-The black-dropped juggler of reputations?
+H: Is that Rogers? - the black-dropped juggler of reputations? - I can’t imagine how I didn’t guess it!

-B: La! 'tis indeed he! - and down which drainpipe did you enter my residence? - and when?
+B: Aye, ‘twas indeed said varmint - (to SR) and down which drainpipe did you enter my residence - and when - Mr. Rogers?

-SR: In truth, I knocked - but your man took my coat - gave me broth and a florin - is he always drunk?
-Are you kin of the bar sinister?
-(B glares and pales) - heh heh - mmm - I left some poesy in your chariot but your savage animal bade me climb the balcony (snivels into hanky) - I have been enfolded in yon drapery all through the latter half of your regretful guessing game
+SR: In truth, I knocked - but your valet took my coat - gave me broth and a florin - is he always drunk? - are you kin of the bar sinister?
+(B glares and pales) - heh heh - mmm - I left some poesy in your chariot, but your savage animal bade me climb the balcony (snivels into hanky) - I have been enfolded in yon drapery all through the latter half of your regretful guessing game

-H: How any of us missed the whiff of your sulphurous presence, Mr. Rogers, is a mystery (hands SR a clean hanky - turns to B) although, as a gentleman - of sorts - Mr. Rogers does have the right of reply
+H: How any of us missed the whiff of your sulphurous presence, Mr. Rogers, is a mystery (hands SR a clean hanky - turns to B) - although, as a gentleman - of sorts - Mr. Rogers does have the right of reply to your verses, my lord

-SR: A little something - solely for posterity - I promise, my dear Byron (coughs up a phlegm-like substance) ahem
+SR: That I do! - a little something - solely for posterity, my dear Byron, not for the vulgar horde (coughs up a phlegm-like substance) ahem..

 If imagined wrongs